 Although the Internal Revenue Service (IRS) has stepped up efforts to spot fraudulent tax returns filed by thieves, expect an explosion in tax identity theft – and know that the burden falls on you to protect yourself.

-According to a recent National Taxpayer Advocate report to Congress, tax-related ID theft has increased 650% since 2008 (Dailyfinance.com Jan.
-25).
-About 940,000 tax returns were filed fraudulently during the 2011 tax year, and the number is expected to reach one million for the 2012 tax year.
-The sudden boom has caught filers and tax experts off guard.
-Scammers hope to beat you to the punch and file before you do.
-They steal year-end statements, W-2s and other documents containing personal information to file a return in your name.
-Their preferred method of receiving your refund is prepaid cardsbecause they're just like cash.
+According to ABC News, IRS investigations of tax-related identity theft are up 66 percent since 2012 and the agency says it has identified 14.6 million false returns, stopping $50 billion in fraudulent refunds.
+But the problem continues to grow and the boom has caught filers and tax experts off guard with scammers hoping to beat you to the punch and file before you do.
+They steal year-end statements, W-2s and other documents to file a return in your name.
+Their preferred method of receiving your refund is prepaid cards because they're just like cash.

 Be on the lookout for any suspicious activity and know the warning signs to avoid becoming a victim:

-- Ignore IRS emails, texts.
+- Ignore IRS Emails and Texts.
 The IRS does not use e-mails or texts to contact you, so don't respond.
 If you click on an attachment that claims to be from the IRS, it may contain a virus or take you to a fraudulent site.
 Forward suspicious e-mails to firstname.lastname@example.org.

 - Watch for Pop-ups.
 When filing taxes online, be suspicious of out-of-place pop-ups or a slow-running computer.